joshdors/portfolio/src/projects/bitwarden.md

 ---

-## What I'm changing and adding
+## Updates and additions

+For this project, I will be changing the typeface, redesigning the navigation, and adding new features, such as quick actions.

+### Typeface

-- **Typeface**: Changing the typeface of a product can make a big impact on the overall feel.
+Changing the typeface of a product can make a big impact on the overall feel.
 For Bitwarden, I changed the typeface to [Inter](https://rsms.me/inter/), a modern sans-serif font that works great for this type of interface.

+### Navigation

-- **Navigation**: The current design uses an outdated sidebar design.
+The current design uses an outdated sidebar design.
 Because of this, there's a lot of empty whitespace being underutilized.
 In the updated design, I moved the floating sidebar to the left and can now utilize some horizontal space for each item that was just empty whitespace before.

+### Quick actions

-- **Quick actions**: It takes about two clicks to copy a username, password or authentication code in the current design.
+It takes about two clicks to copy a username, password or authentication code in the current design.
 In the new design, I added "Quick actions", where you can easily copy passwords, usernames, and authentication codes in one click without selecting any dropdown menus.
 It's the little things like this that can make a product much better.

 <figure class="border-figure">
     <picture>